Answers to Questions Cover the Following Topics:

 Yes.
 PAR-20-117 specifically states: “It is anticipated that the MIRA review will be highly competitive; therefore, a PD/PI may submit an R01 application and a MIRA application in parallel.
 Should both applications be selected for funding, the PD/PI will be required to relinquish one of the awards.”
 This means that ESI PIs may submit an R01 to the June 5, October 5, or February 5 deadlines in addition to submitting a MIRA in October.

-No. The NIH Common Fund DP2 Funding Opportunity Announcement states: "The NIH will not accept duplicate or highly overlapping applications under review at the same time.
+No. The NIH Common Fund DP2 Notice of Funding Opportunity states: "The NIH will not accept duplicate or highly overlapping applications under review at the same time.